 Learn more about Georgia Law and the prominent Georgians who once graced the school's hallways by viewing oral histories that have been recorded.

-Callaway Chair Emeritus Ronald L. Carlson was quoted in The Atlanta Journal-Constitution regarding the legality of Gov. Nathan Deal suspending local school board members.
-The article was written by Daarel Burnette II and Ty Tagami and appeared on 2/23/13.
+Callaway Chair Emeritus Ronald L. Carlson was quoted by The Atlanta Journal-Constitution regarding a recent Georgia Supreme Court ruling on the statute of limitations and how that affected a local theft case.
+The article was written by M.B.
+Pell and Andria Simmons and appeared on 3/14/13.